rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ShipmentSample.md

 # Shipment Sample

-within a commercial transaction context between two trading partners.
+Shipment is the first and most basic transaction happening in the supply chain, within a commercial transaction context between two trading partners.

 In the shipment example below, we will use a hypothetical example of a manufacturer sending goods to a distributor.